hkust-hpc-team/slurm-job-submit-python/README.rst

 Python Job Submit plugin for Slurm
 ==================================

-Added support for Slurm-22 (and possibly onward).

-Added support for Python3.9 (and possibly onward).

 Similar the now built-in plugin for Lua, this plugin allows the use of Python scripts to control job submission.